wongwh2002/CS2113TeamProject/docs/UserGuide.md

 2. Download the latest version of `Wiagi` from [here](https://github.com/AY2425S1-CS2113-W14-1/tp/releases/latest).
 3. Copy the file to the folder you want to use as the home folder.
-4. Open a command terminal, navigate to the folder you have placed the jar file in, and use the `java -jar Wiagi.java.jar` command to run the application.
+4. Open a command terminal, navigate to the folder you have placed the jar file in, and use the `java -jar [CS2113-W14-1][WIAGI].jar` command to run the application.
-5. You will be prompted to set a password.
-Set a password and enter the password to log in.
+5. You will be prompted to set a password and budget.
+Enter the password you set to log in.

 ## Features
 > **Notes about the command format:**